Why I Left a “Dream” Career

 • Was working in a large, complex, bureaucratic organization right for me?
 Definitely not, and I soon became incredibly frustrated by the endless rules and inefficiencies.

 • Did I agree with the policies I would be enforcing?
-I spent my days arbitrarily deciding after a 2-3 minute interview whether or not to grant someone a visa to visit the U.S., and I quickly realized how fundamentally wrong that felt to me.
+I spent my days deciding based on 2-3 minute interviews whether or not to grant someone a visa to visit the U.S., and I quickly realized how fundamentally wrong that felt to me.

 I find fulfillment in helping people achieve their goals, building meaningful relationships, and seeing the impact I'm having.
 Community and collaboration are some of my top values.

-That conflict in values quickly began to eat away at me, and within a few months, I was miserable.
+That conflict quickly began to eat away at me, and within a few months, I was miserable.

 I was supposed to be in this role for two years before rotating to another assignment, and I had no idea how I was going to make it through.
-Somehow I did, but it was a very, very challenging two years.
-(To be clear, Panama is a beautiful country, and one I'd love to return to someday - I wish I’d gotten to appreciate it more!).
+I dreaded going to work every day, and eventually landed in what I can recognize now as extreme burnout.

-Luckily I had some great colleagues and made wonderful friends who helped keep me afloat, but by the end I was literally counting down the days until I could leave.
+Luckily, I had some great colleagues and made friends who helped keep me afloat, but it was an extremely challenging two years.
+By the end I was literally counting down the days until I could leave.

 Moving On, But Not Sure Where